jack-kerouac/betterplace_apidocs/README.md

 Please contact developers@betterplace.org for more information

-1. All Ressources: The `links` to other api-calls dont use the api-subdomain but www instead
+1. All Resources: The `links` to other api-calls dont use the api-subdomain but www instead
-1. All Ressources: The `links` to images dont use the asset path asset1 but www instead
+1. All Resources: The `links` to images dont use the asset path asset1 but www instead
 1. Documentation: The pictures-list-docu-page is missing
 1. ProjectPictures: `projects/14/pictures.json` is broken (500)
 1. Documentation: Not all resources have a documentation-url as part of the json